 From the start in 2015, Bernie has been on the forefront of the Fight for $15.
-He understands that raising the minimum wage will be a tremendous help for Latinx workers and their families.
-Raising the minimum wage to $15 an hour would increase wages for 33% of Latinx workers in the United States.
+He understands that raising the minimum wage will be a tremendous help for Latino workers and their families.
+Raising the minimum wage to $15 an hour would increase wages for 33% of Latino workers in the United States.

 Bernie understands that more education means improved economic opportunity and access to better paying jobs.
 Removing the cost barrier to higher education not only makes education accessible to lower income students, but also ensures students will not be burdened by crushing student debt when they graduate.
 This give graduates more employment options.
 That’s why Bernie has proposed a plan to make public colleges and universities tuition-free and cancel all student debt.

 Bernie knows there’s a connection between economic inequality and racial inequality.
 He has long spoken out against institutional racism and over-incarceration of people of color, particularly as a result of the failed War on Drugs.
 Bernie believes funds currently being used for incarceration would be better spent on job training and education.
 Access to job training and job placement would help Latinos acquire the job skills that are needed to succeed.

 The Immigrant Wage Gap